j9t/little-books/manuscript/html-css-coding-guidelines.md

 ### Collaboration

-More importantly, yet also consequentially, coding guidelines facilitate collaboration.
-They make it easier for you to understand your colleagues’ code (and vice versa), and to hand over code to someone you haven’t worked with previously.
-They don’t require as much time adjusting to someone else’s coding style, especially not when one follows the otherwise laudable habit of sticking to the code style a given project is using.
+More importantly—and necessarily—, coding guidelines facilitate collaboration.
+They make it easier for you to understand your colleagues’ code (and vice versa), and to hand over code to someone you haven’t previously worked with.
+They don’t require as much time adjusting to someone else’s coding style, especially not when following the otherwise laudable habit of sticking to the code style a given project is using.

 ### Maintainability